Salem Haunted Happenings COVID-19 FAQ

 Please note that this timeline may be updated by statewide or local public health advisories and all openings are at the discretion of the business.

 - Outdoor gardens and parks have been able to open since May 25

-- Museums, attractions, harbor tours, walking tours, performance venues and amusement parks are part of Phase III openings, which will have multiple parts, the first of which began on July 6.
+- Museums, attractions, harbor tours, walking tours, performance venues and amusement parks are part of Phase III openings, which may have multiple parts, the first of which began on July 6.

 We anticipate all businesses will have modified operations.
 Visitors may be expected to adhere to the following rules:

 - Reservations or tickets purchased in advance may be required

 - Capacity / occupancy may be reduced

 - Visitors may need to queue outside to wait for entrance to businesses that need to adhere to new occupancy requirements

 - Rules and operation of public restrooms and porta-potties may be different

 We are cautiously optimistic that October will be a fun celebration of fall and Halloween in Salem, and we are prepared to make modifications to ensure the safety of residents, employees, and visitors.